 Text Editor Bending

 With this track, I have simply opened the file in Notepad and saved it under a new name.
-You can open an MP3 file in Notepad by right-clicking on the file itself, choosing “Open with…” from the menu options and selecting (or browsing to) Notepad from the Other Applications list; or by opening Notepad, from the File menu select Open and in Open dialog window change the file type from the default Text Documents (*.txt) to All Files (*.*).
+You can open an MP3 file in Notepad by right-clicking on the file itself, choosing “Open with…” from the menu options and selecting (or browsing to) Notepad from the Other Applications list; or by opening Notepad, and then from the File menu select Open, and then in Open dialog window change the file type from the default Text Documents (*.txt) to All Files (*.*).
 Once the file is opened in Notepad, go to File -> Save As and save the file under a new name, being sure to retain the .MP3 file extension.

 If you’ve made it this far, you have officially databent a music file.
 What does this mean?
 Well, it means that the file is no longer a standard MP3 file, and that means that the file you have just created may be interpreted differently by different audio players (and even among different versions of the same media player).
 For example, the file above is rendered by SoundCloud as a slightly blurred and greatly abbreviated version of the original, but Windows Media Player renders it as warbly, slightly glitchy, but full length.
 See below for more on this.
-Once you get your file databent, try it out in various media players and editors to find out which gives you the most desired result.
+Once you have databent your file, try it out in various media players and editors to find out which gives you the most desired result.
 Then, capture that result by either saving a new copy of the file in a non-lossy format or making a new recording of the playback.
 For this, you may have to get creative, but that’s all part of the fun.

-Finally, I did a little self-serving databending.
+In this example, I did a little self-serving databending.
 For this one, I copied the text from the Controlled Dissonance home page and randomly inserted it into the raw data of the MP3.
 This first rendering took place in Cool Edit Pro 2.
 CEP didn’t really care for the new text, as is evidenced by the huge chunk of silence in the middle of the file.

 Image Editor Bending

-If you’re read any tutorials on databending images using audio editors, this is the inverse of that process.
+If you have read any tutorials on databending images using audio editors, this is the inverse of that process.
 Instead of opening an image file in a WAV editor, we’re going to open a WAV in a graphics editor; specifically in Photoshop.
 Now, I understand that not everyone has access to Photoshop, but if you have a copy or are savvy enough to procure a copy, it’s a fantastic tool for databending.
 If not, try using what you have or can get.
 I haven’t tried this out on every graphic editor out there, so you might find some gems that I have yet to discover.

-What now?
+“Great.
+So now what?”
 Go to town.
 You can do anything you want to this file.
 When you’re finished, select “Save As” from the File menu and save the file, being sure to replace the default .PSD file extension with .WAV.
 Now, the file that you have just saved is not likely to open in a standard media player.
 You’re probably going to need a WAV editor to interpret the raw data.
 In my case, I’m going back to my trusty Cool Edit Pro 2 where, upon opening the file, I am prompted to define how the sample format should be interpreted.
 I typically choose 16 bit, 44.1 kHz, stereo but, as you can hear below, choosing different options will result in different audio files.

 This was effected using only the Box Blur filter in Photoshop.
 When opened, I chose to have the data interpreted as a 16-bit stereo WAV at 44.1 kHz.

-Interestingly enough, you can see the channel separation that stallio discusses in his guides for databending images (see below).
+Interestingly enough, you can see the channel separation that stallio discusses in his guides for databending images (see links below).
 Careful, though, as these examples are LOUD.

 The 16-bit version.